Go to Bottom

 Kate Nelligan, Sean McCann, Monique Spaziani, James B. Douglas, Remy Girard,

-the CBC's showing.
 Received four Gemini Awards including Best Director.
+Four hours.

-Four hours. sc: Suzette Couture (from the book The Time of Their
+sc: Suzette Couture (from the book The Time of Their Lives by John

 (1990) (/France) Gratien Gelinas, Aurelien Recoing,